-It’s official.
-Clapton Football Club Limited, the community benefit society behind Clapton Community Football Club, today became the proud new owners of the Old Spotted Dog.
+It’s official!
+Clapton Community Football Club today became the proud new owners of the historic Old Spotted Dog Ground.

-The oldest senior football ground in London has been the spiritual home of Clapton supporters for over 130 years… but for the first time ever we now own it.
+The oldest senior football ground in London has been a football venue for over 150 years… but for the first time ever a football club owns it.
+And a fan-owned one too!

-The Old Spotted Dog ground, on Upton Lane in Forest Gate, is next to the boarded-up grade II-listed pub of the same name that is now being turned into a hotel.
+The OSD, on Upton Lane in Forest Gate, is next to the boarded-up grade II-listed pub of the same name that is now being turned into a hotel.

 It has hosted games against many of the top clubs in its history, including nearby Premier League giants Arsenal, Tottenham Hotspur and West Ham United, Dutch giants Ajax and a host of 1966 World Cup winners.